mcnabbian/100-days-of-code/log.md

 **Today's Progress:** Automated_journal now has cleaner, more flexible code.
 I also updated the github remote repository.

 **Thoughts:** After all that frustration, it really didn't take me long to figure out how to use a list and for loop to refactor all that code.
 It's super satisfying figuring that out and having my program run as expected.
 Now I plan on adding a database to it, probably using sqlite3 or mysql.
 I'll also add other useful features, like try-except blocks, possibly statisitcs, basically anything I can think of to make the program more user friendly and robust.

+---
+### Day 19: March 25, 2020

+**Today's Progress:** Built sqlite3 database.
+Still need to add functionality, like adding newly submitted entries to separate columns.
+Learned how important it is to correctly name files the first time around in your repositories :\

+**Thoughts:** Apparently renaming a file in git doesn't transfer over history.
+It will also mess up any references made to the file in other scripts.
+Moral of the story is; be sure to name the files correctly right off the bat.
+My next move is to connect db.py in gui.py and automatically add new entries to the db.